lukeml/Classification_of_SDSS_Objects/README.md

 # Classification_of_SDSS_Objects

 Astronomy has been a casual interest of mine since I was young.
-I never seriously considered it a career, but I did end up minoring in astrophysics.
+I never seriously considered it as a career, but I did end up minoring in astrophysics.
 So I was interested in doing a project related to astronomy in some way.

 From Wikipedia: